ArneClaerhout/color_planar_graphs/README.md

 ```

 Using this progress view with the program is done with the `-p` option.
-This will also generate an extra file: `graph_counts.json`.
+This will use an extra file: `graph_counts.json`.
 This keeps track of the amount of graphs so it can quite accurately predict the needed time.

-> **_NOTE:_** When first using this option, it will have to start by counting and therefore take longer to start.

-After counting, a progress view is shown in the command view.

-### Showing graphs
+> **_NOTE:_** This doesn't always work, for example when using an input file using `-F`.

+## Graph Images

-One can choose to generate graph images for the outputted graphs by `color.sh`.
+You can choose to generate graph images for the outputted graphs by `color.sh`.
 This can be done by using the flag `-s`, followed by an optional value.
+The images generated can be found in the directory `images/`, this will get created at start.

-This value should be the format for the graph images.
+The value is the format for the graph images.
 Possible formats for these images include: _emf, eps, pdf, png, ps, raw, rgba, svg, svgz, tex_.
-The default value for show is _png_.
+The default value for the show option is _png_.

-Note that the first run using this option will take some time as
-it has to install all the needed libraries in the used python virtual environment.
+> **_WARNING:_**
+> Each time this option is chosen, all the existing images already in `images/` are removed.

 Example usage: